Rokiis1/roadmap/types_of_testing/static_testing/static_analysis.md

 In addition, static analysis tools depend on **predefined rules and configurations**.
 If rules are not properly defined or updated, important issues may be missed or irrelevant warnings may be generated.

 Some tools may have **limited context awareness**.
-They analyze code based on patterns and rules, but may not fully understand business logic or complex system behavior, which can lead to incomplete analysis.
+They analyze code based on patterns and rules, but may not fully understand application logic or complex system behavior, which can lead to incomplete analysis.

 There is also an **initial setup and maintenance effort**.
 Configuring tools, integrating them into development pipelines, and maintaining rule sets require time and resources.